lee2sman/december-adventure-2024/index.md

 I might need to put the project down for a bit and then come back to it and see what I feel compelled to do.

+Later on someone asked me about the software on Mastodon and I linked them to the repo.
+I realized maybe I should add a license and like always overthought then came back to the ACSL license.
+The person asking about the software has previous experience in p5 but not Love so I pointed them to my tutorial [From Processing to Love](https://github.com/lee2sman/processing-to-love).
+I added some additional notes on seeding pseudorandom numbers in Love, and async/sync differences in p5/processing/love.

 [↑top](#)